samikh-git/perpetua/README.md

 This file contains a class that is used to abstract for adding files to the vector store and relational database.

 This is a very small app and is not very complicated.
 Please feel free to modify it rather extensively as it is not that hard to restore.

+Please read the [README.md](localrag/README.md) for the package for more information about the commands and the agent's tooling.